 Rabies: Stage 2

 The symptoms of rabies may look like other conditions or medical problems.
-Always consult your child's health care provider for a diagnosis.
+Always talk with your child's healthcare provider for a diagnosis.

 How is rabies diagnosed?

 In animals, a test called direct fluorescent antibody test (dFA) is often used to detect rabies.
 Test results are usually known within a few hours.
 Knowing these results may save a child from undergoing treatment if the animal is not rabid.

 In humans, a number of tests are needed to confirm or rule out rabies, as no single test can be used to rule out the disease with certainty.
 Tests are done on samples of serum, saliva, spinal fluid, and skin biopsies taken from the nape of the neck.

 Your child's healthcare provider will determine specific treatment for rabies.
 Unfortunately, there is no known, effective treatment for rabies once symptoms of the disease happen.
 However, there are effective vaccines (HDCV, PCEC) that provide immunity to rabies when given soon after an exposure.
 Treatment for suspected exposure to rabies includes one dose of immune globulin and a series of shots of rabies vaccine over a 2-week period.
 It may also be used for protection before an exposure happens, for people such as veterinarians and animal handlers.